Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Introduction

-In the following, the notation is such that the characteristic scales and time intervals, e.g., the source duration, are physical, and therefore time dependent.
-They are understood to be redshifted when compared with the conformal Hubble factor at the phase transition time, ${\cal H}_* \equiv (a_*/a_0)\, H_*$.
+In the following, the notation is such that the characteristic scales and time intervals are physical and therefore time dependent.
+They are normalized by the conformal Hubble factor ${\cal H}_* \equiv (a_*/a_0)\, H_*$, where throughout this paper, an asterisk subscript indicates a quantity evaluated at the initial time of GW generation, and a zero subscript indicates today's values.